TheHmm/livestream/back/README.md

 https://{ your-strapi-host }/api/mux-hook
 ```
 This webhook will inform Strapi of all its video and livestream API events, and Strapi in turn informs connected clients of these events.
 Make sure you pick the appropriate environment.

+## Backing-up

+We are using the `sqlite` database with strapi so backing up is quite straight forward.
+On your development server, just copy the entire `back` folder somewhere safe before making any breaking changes to it.
+This will copy the configurations, database and uploads.

+In case you are using git to version manage your strapi config, you can always just copy the following files/folders:
+- `back/.tmp/data.db` : the entire sqlite database
+- `back/public/uploads`: all the files uploaded through strapi